ubc-systopia/netshaper/evaluation/video_latency/README.md

 To run the experiments, follow these steps:
-1. **Ensure that the server, middleboxes, and client have being setup and built.**
+1. **Ensure that the server, middleboxes, and client have been set up and built.**
 2. Open an SSH connection to the client machine.
 3. Change the directory to `Path/To/Netshaper/evaluation/video_latency/`
 4. run the experiment script with the following command: